Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Comparison of different methods

 To summarize the results for the semi-analytical Lie-series approach, we can say that for all considered test orbits the deviation from the analytical solution is in the (sub-)nanometer regime, with an upper bound for the Lie-series order at ${k_{\text{max}} = 9}$.
-For ${k_{\text{max}} = 12}$, the deviation from the analytical solution is at least three orders of magnitude smaller, i.e.\ the method becomes better with increasing order.
-Note, however, that there is no proof of convergence for the Lie-series \eqref{Eq_LieSeries}.
+For ${k_{\text{max}} = 12}$, this difference is at least three orders of magnitude smaller, i.e.\ the method becomes better with increasing order.
+Note, however, that there is no proof of convergence for the Lie-series \eqref{Eq_LieSeries}, see also Sec.\ VII in \citep{Tessmer:2013}.

 In Fig.\ \ref{Fig_lie}, we show the results for $k_{\text{max}} = 9$ and orbit $\#2$ as well as orbit $\#6$, to depict two exemplary results.
 The maximal deviation from the analytical solution is found for orbit $\#6$, and its magnitude is about $\pm 4\,$nm.
 For all other cases, the deviation is found to be orders of magnitude smaller.
 Hence, the semi-analytical Lie-series approach appears to work very well for solving the relativistic EOM using the Hamiltonian of the system and nested Poisson brackets.
 One drawback is the much larger computation time (minutes) compared to the direct numerical integration, which delivers results at the same level of accuracy.
-However, all Lie series coefficients are known analytically and their influence on the orbit and relativistic effects will be studied in separate paper.
+However, all Lie series coefficients are known analytically and their influence on the orbit and relativistic effects will be studied in a separate paper.